DTOcean/dtocean/README.md

 Links to video tutorials for installing DTOcean can be found at [www.dataonlygreater.com](https://www.dataonlygreater.com/).

+### Uninstall

+To uninstall, either select the "Uninstall DTOcean" from the "DTOcean (XX-bit)" start menu folder, or choose "DTOcean version 2.0.0+0" from "Programs and Features" in the control panel or "Apps & Features" in "Settings" (Windows 10).

 ## Support

 Search for existing issues or create a new issue [HERE](